anybox/anybox.buildbot.odoo/README.rst

 * execution of the buildout and scheduling according to the VCS sources it holds
 * installation of Odoo modules and various way to run the tests
-* capability-based dispatching to buildslaves and in particular PostgreSQL version filtering and/or building against several PostgreSQL versions
+* capability-based dispatching to workers and in particular PostgreSQL version filtering and/or building against several PostgreSQL versions
 * build of project documentation (with Sphinx)
 * creation and upload of extracted releases in tarball format

-Having a new OpenERP generic or custom installation buildbotted against all the slaves attached to the master is just a matter of copying the corresponding buildout in the ``buildouts`` subdirectory of the master and referencing it in ``buildouts/MANIFEST.cfg``.
+Having a new OpenERP generic or custom installation buildbotted against all the workers attached to the master is just a matter of copying the corresponding buildout in the ``buildouts`` subdirectory of the master and referencing it in ``buildouts/MANIFEST.cfg``.